rmzs0711/gsoc2022-proposal-haskell/README.md

 * Perform semantic highlight for tokens that match with Haskell correctly
 * Think about other types and maybe add new tokens that are better for Haskell things

+Change annotation motivation:

+* These let you annotate pieces of edits with notes explaining what they do, and in some clients may let the user review them before accepting

+Expected deliverables:

+* Look inside plugins, that provide code edits (e.g. [Hlint](https://haskell-language-server.readthedocs.io/en/latest/features.html#apply-hlint-fixes)), and add possibility to add `change annotations`

 ## **Tasks** ##

 ***

-This part exists to make me sure, that my project understanding is correct
+## Semantic highlight ##

 We already have Semantic Tokens support in [LSP](https://github.com/haskell/lsp/pull/314).
-So the rest of the work, if I understand correctly, is implementing a creation of Semantic Tokens after analysis of document and sending them to the LSP client.
+So the rest of the work is implementing a creation of Semantic Tokens after analysis of document and sending them to the LSP client.

+### **Interaction between semantic and basic highlighting** ###

+[Basic highlighting](https://marketplace.visualstudio.com/items?itemName=justusadam.language-haskell) now is working inside another extension and LSP spec doesn't tell us about how 2 versions of highlighting will work together.

 ### **Way of implementation** ###